pogTeam/writeups/2016/seccon/Vigenere/README.md

 print(res)
 ~~~~

 This simple procedure results in *VIGESEN* as the first part of the key.
 Evidently the chars '{' and '}' are not being correctly treated in positions 5 and 7.
-Either by correcting tem manually or by guessing, we might deduce that *VIGENER* is indeed the first part.
+Either by correcting them manually or by guessing, we might deduce that *VIGENER* is indeed the first part.
 It is not hard to find that *VIGENERE* are the first 8 chars of the key.

 We have the following result so far: